-Anthropic shipped Claude Cowork plugins (legal, finance, sales, marketing, all automated) and days later dropped Claude Opus 4.6, a model that spins up and coordinates entire AI agent teams.
+Anthropic shipped Claude Cowork plugins and Claude Opus 4.6 within days of each other: automated business functions plus a model that coordinates entire AI agent teams.

 Nearly a trillion dollars in software market cap disappeared.
 Salesforce down 26% year-to-date, the second-worst stock in the Dow.
 Intuit, Adobe, Workday, Autodesk, ServiceNow all got hit.
 LegalZoom dropped 20%.
 The S&P 500 Software & Services Index fell 20% from its October peak.

-What makes this unusual is that analysts were actually raising earnings estimates for these companies while the sell-off was happening.
+What makes this unusual is that analysts were raising earnings estimates while the sell-off was happening.
 The near-term numbers look fine.
 The market isn't pricing in a bad quarter.
 It's pricing in the possibility that these companies don't exist in five years.

 Why This Is Structural